vinlin24/cs35l-notebooks/topics/Shell.md

 * Like the task manager: lists processes and their information
 * For a live view, use the `top` program instead
+* You can also use `less /proc/cpuinfo` to view information about the currently running processor
 * By default lists the processes on the local machine, but you can use some useful flags like:

 ```shell